How do you price custom works?

 Something simple like adding a unique stone to an existing collection piece can take 1 - 3 weeks.
 More involved custom pieces, like an engagement ring, can take anywhere from 8 - 16 weeks depending on the complexity of the design.
 We always try our best to accommodate your deadlines!

 The short answer is: it depends!
 Some stones, depending on the shape and hardness of the stone, are risky to unset and re-set and may chip in the process.
 We are always open to discussion if you have stones you'd love to incorporate into a new design.
 We prefer to source a beautiful new stone for you as we cannot accept liability for damaged heirloom stones.

 Can you melt down my existing jewelry to make new pieces?

 Unfortunately our studio is not currently set up to refine or recycle your existing metal.
 We will keep you posted as soon as we are able!

 What is Jewelry Spa Care?

 It's a cleaning and refurbishing service!
-We can buff out light scratches and bring the original polish back to your jewelry.
+We can buff out light scratches and bring the original shine back to your jewelry.
 You can add it to your cart now as "insurance" or buy at any time when you need a cleaning.
 Hot tip: we offer free cleanings in exchange for your feedback!
 Review your purchase on the product page or email your reviews to firstname.lastname@example.org

 If you are in need of a more involved repair, please reach out!
 We will happily give you a quote for a repair and if we can't do it, we can outsource or help to point you in the right direction!